Rakeela/dragora-notes/2021-3-24-Fifty-Eighth.md

 ---
 Thinking about leisure subsidies in [[The-Viceroy]], I keep thinking that one of the things which leisure subsidies might be doing for galactic society is helping to filter out people who really don't want to work.
 Going with my concept that the game's galactic society is constantly collapsing and rebuilding in different places, and is searching for stable immortals throughout this process, leisure subsidies could be serving a morally ambiguous purpose of luring miserable people out of society.

 This is more broadly something that I think the Commonwealth's purchased happiness policies accomplish.
 If someone's use of leisure subsidies is light and consistent, and they still also get work done...
 Fine, they can be a stable immortal.
-If someone hits the leisure subsidies hard and is totally taken out of society by them, that fits the Commonwealth's basic reliance on rape culture.
+If someone hits the leisure subsidies hard and is totally taken out of society by them, removing them fits with the Commonwealth's basic reliance on rape culture.
 They don't need anyone who isn't providing them with children and labor, and trying to develop talent in an honest way is too much work.

 I think there's a basic brutality to the Commonwealth.
 They're killing miserable people in large numbers, saying "we care about you," but then manipulating people to death.